wolfpup-software/file_server/README.md

 # file_server

-A simple static `http` file server written in rust using [tokio](https://tokio.rs/) and [hyper](https://hyper.rs/).
+An `http` file server written in rust using [tokio](https://tokio.rs/) and [hyper](https://hyper.rs/).

 ## How to use

 ### Install

-Run the following commands:
+Bash the following commands:

 ```sh
 git clone https://github.com/herebythere/file_server